Recoskie/Fl64/README.md

       2. Method **Pat.getFract()**:
           > Returns the fraction that produces the repeating pattern.
       3. Method **Pat.avgFract()**:
-          > Returns the fraction that produces the best matching repeating pattern within the digit.<br /><br />
+          > Returns the fraction that produces the best matching repeating pattern within the digits.<br /><br />
           Note it is possible to use this as an high performance alternative to finding the best matching rescuing pattern in data.
       4. Method **Pat.toFract( num )**:
           > Removes the pattern component of an float number then compute the Fraction.